How Do I Resource My Morris Activities?

 Clothes for other Morris styles

 A good “cross curricular” when researching Victorians & Edwardians, there are also plenty of other illustrations for children to investigate.
+Don’t worry about “authenticity” as there are countless different styles of dress.
 For performance with children, simplicity and economy are the watchwords.
 Cotswold tends to be done in whites, which I understand were often the men’s cricket whites.
 White shirts are usually easily come by, trousers are a problem.
 They can be ignored but if needed may have to be bought, which can be an expensive problem.
 Many Cotswold Morris teams today do use dark coloured trousers and sometimes waistcoats instead of the traditional crossed baldrics.

 For North West style the easiest thing for younger girls is to have them in the school’s standard cotton summer dress with a simple shawl or tabard, or if you like a bit of work, a pinafore.
 For boys or older girls of the trouser wearing ages a white shirt or blouse is sufficient while long football socks over the top of the trousers give an impression of wearing breeches.
 Something to think about when selecting the colour for your school football strip.